-Watch Out: Your ability to manually unclog a slow or stopped drain line has limits.
+Caution: Your ability to manually unclog a slow or stopped drain line has limits.
 For instance, root intrusion is common in homes with mature trees and older drain lines.
-While it’s possible to temporarily clear root-clogged drain lines, it’s a losing battle – the roots act like drain catches, trapping debris and forming clogs like clockwork.
+While it’s possible to temporarily clear root-clogged drain lines, it’s a losing battle – the roots act like drain catches, trapping debris and forming clogs over time.

 For a solution that lasts months or years, rather than weeks, you’ll need to call in a clog-removal specialist.
 They use heavy-duty blades and suction equipment to cut and remove roots and associated detritus.
 Depending on the extent of the problem, you’re looking at a $300 to $600 bill for this work, but it’s better than shelling out $10,000 or more on a new drain line or liner.

 Your personal safety always takes precedence over your personal budget.
 Don’t ever put yourself in a hazardous situation simply to save a few bucks on your plumbing repair project – your finances will eventually recover.
 I studiously avoid mixing plumbing and electrical repair, and I humbly suggest you do the same.
 There’s simply too much that can go wrong.

 Your home’s integrity is a close second.
 If you’re not confident that you can successfully execute a DIY plumbing repair project without making a mess or putting a hole through the floor, stop and call a professional.

 And if you are confident that you can complete your project with minimal collateral damage?
 Then it’s time to roll up your sleeves and get to it.
 Just remember to savor your accomplishment when you’re done – few things are more satisfying than professional results without the professional price tag.